Support the Role of Play, Leisure and Extra-Curricular Activities for Children and Young People

 Core ideas you must understand for this topic

-• Differentiation: Adapting teaching methods, resources, and assessment to meet the varied needs of learners, including by task, outcome, or support level.
+• Differentiation: Adapting teaching methods, resources, and activities to meet the diverse needs of learners, including those with SEND, EAL, or higher ability.

-• Scaffolding: Providing temporary support structures, such as prompts or visual aids, to help pupils achieve tasks they cannot yet do independently, then gradually removing support.
+• Scaffolding: Providing temporary support to help pupils achieve tasks they could not do independently, gradually reducing assistance as they gain confidence.

 Learning Objectives